 The CSC and the IANA Functions Operator will nominate primary and secondary points of contact to facilitate formal lines of communication.

-Selection Process
+Membership Selection Process

 Members and Liaisons to the CSC will be appointed by their respective communities in accordance with internal processes.
-However, all candidates will be required to submit an Expression of Interest describing the following:
+However, all candidates will be required to submit an Expression of Interest that includes a response addressing the following matters:

 • why they are interested in becoming involved in the CSC;